codefresh-io/docs.codefresh.io/_docs/on-demand-test-environment/example-compositions/import-data-to-mongodb.md

 {% endhighlight %}

 {{site.data.callout.callout_info}}
-You can add the following example to your Github or Bitbucket account, and build the [example](https://github.com/codefreshdemo/cf-example-manage-mongodb){:target="_blank"}.
+You can add the following example to your GitHub or Bitbucket account, and build the [example](https://github.com/codefreshdemo/cf-example-manage-mongodb){:target="_blank"}.
 {{site.data.callout.end}}